LettError/MutatorMath/README.md

     *   **copyInfo**:       copy the non-numerical fields from this source.info to instances.
     *   **muteKerning**:    mute the kerning data from this source
     *   **muteInfo**:       mute the font info data from this source
+    *   **familyName**:     the family name for this source.
+Optional.
+Can be used for processing or building names of instances.
+    *   **styleName**:     the style name for this source.
+Optional.
+Can be used for processing or building names of instances.
 * **startInstance**(name, familyName, styleName, fileName, postScriptFontName, styleMapFamilyName, styleMapStyleName) This starts a new current instance object.
     *   **name**: the name of this instance